hmareen/installing-opencl/README.md

 Compiling, building and runing CG-lab4 should also work.

 ## Other Linux distros
-Check out the first paragraph in the [FAQ](https://github.com/intel/compute-runtime/blob/master/FAQ.md) of the Intel runtimes repository states.
+Check out the first paragraph in the [FAQ](https://github.com/intel/compute-runtime/blob/master/FAQ.md) of the Intel runtimes repository.
 It elaborates on the supported OS's.

 _I have not tested this.
 Did the instructions above work for you, or not?_